jim-easterbrook/Photini/src/doc/other/localisation.rst

 -----------------------------

 Translating Photini's documentation is a lot more work than translating the program itself.
-The `"Read the Docs <https://readthedocs.org/>`_ web site can host multiple languages, and I would welcome the chance to add documentation of Photini in other languages.
+The `"Read the Docs" <https://readthedocs.org/>`_ web site can host multiple languages, and I would welcome the chance to add documentation of Photini in other languages.

 Online translation
 ^^^^^^^^^^^^^^^^^^

 On the Transifex site Photini's documentation is in the resources that have names beginning with ``doc``.
-See the :ref:`notes below <localisation-documentation-notes>` for things to be aware of when translating the documentation.
+See the :ref:`notes <localisation-documentation-notes>` below for things to be aware of when translating the documentation.

 Offline translation
 ^^^^^^^^^^^^^^^^^^^